 Did past infidelity in your relationship make you distrust people?
 Do you snoop on your partners, second-guessing their motives and even the most genuine answers don’t seem to put you at ease?
 Looks like you have a throbbing mess of intense trust issues.

-Whether you are dealing with heartbreak from a jilted lover in the past or have been betrayed by a friend, for people with trust issues, trust does not come naturally.
+Whether you are dealing with heartbreak from a jilted lover in the past or have been betrayed by a friend, for people with trust issues, trust does not come naturally to you.
 Being wary of people is different from distrusting your partner and friends.

 There might be no actual evidence to begin having trust issues with people, but that’s just it – you do not need a reason to have trust issues, do you?

 Trust issues are more about having trust in yourself than on other people.
 Trusting yourself to not assume the absolute worst about people, to not flee while in a relationship and lastly, to not snoop.

 Why Do You Have Trust Issues?